FOREX-Case for steadier euro grows after third week of gains

 * Gains give dollar bulls food for thought

-* German GDP numbers, ECB ruling on Greece aid euro (Adds more euro zone growth numbers, updates prices)
+* German GDP numbers, ECB ruling on Greece aid euro (Adds details, quotes)

 By Patrick Graham

-A far stronger than expected reading of Germany’s economic growth in the fourth quarter helped maintain a feeling of greater stability around the single currency, although Greece’s numbers were less upbeat.
+A far stronger than expected reading of Germany’s economic growth in the fourth quarter helped maintain a recent feeling of greater stability around the single currency.

 Three weeks of turmoil over Greece’s financing and future in the euro zone have done little to shake the euro itself.
 At $1.1430 on Friday, it is up almost 3 percent over that period.

-“It is really telling that all of this debate around Greece has not sent the euro spiralling lower,” said Simon Derrick, head of currency strategy at Bank of New York Mellon in London.
+“It is really telling that all of this debate around Greece has not sent the euro spiralling lower,” said Simon Derrick.

+“It is all very tentative and based on nothing more than the price itself rather than any deeper economic analysis, but there is just the feeling that maybe the euro is beginning to make back some ground.”

 Like most major bank analysts, Derrick has predictions of the euro falling back towards parity with the dollar over the next year or so.